Video shows Saudi frigate burning after Houthi attack off Yemen

-A Saudi Arabian Navy frigate was reportedly attacked by Houthi rebels off the coast of Yemen on January 30.
+A Saudi Arabian Navy frigate was attacked by Houthi rebels off the coast of Yemen on January 30.

 Initial reports claimed the damage was inflicted by an anti-ship missile fired from land, similarly to what happened in October last year when UAE Navy vessel HSV Swift was hit by a modified C802 cruise missile in the Bab al-Mandab strait off Yemen’s coast.